solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/I-r4VTKPtSA/0.jpg)](https://www.youtube.com/watch?v=I-r4VTKPtSA)

 Featureman is a pleasant guy talking about high-processed food concerned with its economy.
 Until I realized he's saltier than the TV dinners.
 Tom has worked with Hollywood's greatest actors as a stand-in, extra, and double, spanning forty years in Hollywood.
 From [Rock Hudson](https://en.wikipedia.org/wiki/Rock_Hudson) to Leslie Nielsen, he's worked with outstanding actors and actresses.
-And this is why I come back.
+And this is why I watch.
 Featureman's stories would make any mortal smile.
 God bless my vanilla pudding time with him.

 Astoundingly, Tom has four hundred thousand subscribers as of 2023.